pbatard/uefi-ntfs/README.md

-This can be used, for instance, for booting an USB Windows NTFS installation media, in EFI mode, allowing support for files that are larger than 4GB (something a native EFI FAT32 partition cannot support), or allow indiscriminate EFI or BIOS boot of a Windows To Go drives.
+This can be used, for instance, for booting an USB Windows NTFS installation media, in EFI mode, allowing support for files that are larger than 4GB (something a native EFI FAT32 partition cannot support), or allow indiscriminate EFI or BIOS boot of Windows To Go drives.

 The way this works in conjuction with Rufus is as follows: